-The Australian Stroke Alliance brings together a wide range of people who understand the importance of fast stroke treatment.
-We are preparing to deliver urgent, life-saving care across our vast continent.
+The Australian Stroke Alliance team understands the importance of fast stroke treatment.
+We are preparing to deliver urgent, life-saving care across our vast continent using world-first technology.

 So it makes perfect sense for us to tap into the expertise of people like neurologist, Chris Bladin.
 This pioneer of stroke telemedicine delivers expert stroke care to people living far from Victoria’s and Tasmania’s major metropolitan hospitals or specialist stroke units.

 Chris, for over 10 years, you have worked with ambulance services and governments to offer urgent stroke care for those living far from city hospitals.
 Australians are keen to learn about telehealth.
 Can you give us the basics?
 Why do we need it?

 Telehealth (in one form or another) has been around for a long time, in fact even dating back to the early days of the Royal Flying Doctor Service.
 It has been slowly increasing in usage but the arrival of the COVID-19 pandemic has seen a dramatic increase in its application.

 New digital technologies and faster (NBN) internet speed now allow for a high-quality, virtual interaction between doctor and patient.

 While we do very much enjoy the “warmth” of a face-to-face consultation, for many telehealth is preferable and is certainly convenient for both doctor and patient – although some may miss the many magazines in the doctor’s waiting room!